3 Plotly API reference πŸ“–

 :=size :cyl}))

-Determining mark size by :cyl, and marking it as :nominal:
+Determining mark size by :cyl, and marking :=size-type as :nominal:

 (-> (rdatasets/datasets-mtcars)